codesandbox/codesandbox-client/packages/homepage/content/changelog/3-7-0/index.md

 #### Fixes

-- Improved execution time of custom babel presets and plugins, reducing transpilation time of Vue from 18 to 2 seconds
+- Improved execution time of custom Babel presets and plugins, reducing transpilation time of Vue from 18 to 2 seconds
 - Added caching to Vue project transpilation
 - Fixed an issue that meant we'd refresh the preview instead of hot reload in